-Understanding chemical and physical reactions in only one part of what you need to know in order to succeed on either the SAT Chemistry Subject Exam or the AP Chemistry Exam.
-Here’s a complete syllabus for AP Chemistry to show you what you need to know, and here’s an SAT Chemistry study guide, too.
+Understanding chemical and physical reactions in only one part of what you need to know in order to succeed on the AP Chemistry Exam.
+We've gathered together the most important AP Chem topics into this ultimate guide.

 Ashley Sufflé Robinson has a Ph.D. in 19th Century English Literature.
 As a content writer for PrepScholar, Ashley is passionate about giving college-bound students the in-depth information they need to get into the school of their dreams.